How About Something Different For Thanksgiving?

 Well, having spent all these years now in the Sunshine State, I not only learned about the Kolache, I’ve enjoyed a few over the years.
 And while I figured this was a uniquely South Dakota favorite, turns out I may have been just a little bit misguided.

 While it originated in the Slovak communities of central Europe, you don’t have to travel that far to enjoy your own.
-I’d think the best place to try this tasty treat (or maybe dessert) Czech Days in Tabor, S.D.
-But if you’re closer to Montgomery, Minnesota, they call themselves the ‘Kolacky Capital of the World’ and hold their own Kolacky Days.
-Verdigre and Prague Nebraska have similar claims, while Caldwell and West, Texas also say their the Kolacky capital.
+I’d think the best place to try this tasty treat (or maybe dessert) might be Czech Days in Tabor, S.D.
+But why not surprise your Thanksgiving guests and add it to the table along with the turkey, green bean casserole and cranberry sauce?

 But the question remains: What exactly is a Kolache?
 Well, one site says it’s ‘a type of pastry that holds a dollop of fruit, rimmed by a puffy pillow of supple dough’.
 I’d just add this…they’re good!